FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio system [OPTIONS] COMMAND [ARGS]...

-  The command group 'apio system' contains subcommans that provides
+  The command group ‘apio system’ contains subcommands that provide
-  information about the system and apio's installation.
+  information about the system and Apio’s installation.

-  The subcommands are listed below.

 Options:
   -h, --help  Show this message and exit.